 Just to make it really clear how much this legislation will change new business – your typical agency new businesses manager will have to, come May 25 2018, delete anyone from their prospect database unless they have clear unambiguous and provable permission from that individual to hold it on record.
 They will not be able to email an intro through to a marketer or marketing decision maker who hasn’t given their permission and unless your warm database has clear permission to email, you’ll have to delete that too.

-A new business manager or director will be able to hold company information on a database, provided it does not identify an individual – so job title, switchboard numbers, url and generic email like info@ or sales@ are fine but name or named email or any data that identifies them as a living person isn’t.
+A new business manager or director will be able to hold company information on a database, provided it does not identify an individual – so job title, switchboard numbers, url and generic email like [email protected] or [email protected] are fine but name or named email or any data that identifies them as a living person isn’t.

 I can’t imagine what success rates of email, DM and cold calls would be if they started with FAO Global Marketing Director, Diageo Plc… Can you?